Israel says has started ‘targeted ground raids’ in Lebanon

 Asked if he was comfortable with Israel’s plan, Biden replied: “I’m comfortable with them stopping.”

-However, he did not elaborate on any plans to halt the conflict, or discuss US supplies of weapons and military aid to their ally Israel.
+However, he did not elaborate on any plans to end the conflict, or discuss US supplies of weapons and military aid to their ally Israel.

-More than 100,000 people have fled to Syria from Lebanon since the conflict escalated this month.
+More than 100,000 people have fled to Syria from Lebanon since hostilities escalated this month.

-Lebanon’s acting Prime Minister Najib Mikati has said the government is ready to fully implement the 2006 United Nations Security Council Resolution 1701, which aimed to end Hezbollah’s armed presence south of the Litani River as part of an agreement to stop war with Israel.
+Lebanon’s acting Prime Minister Najib Mikati has said the government is ready to fully implement United Nations Security Council Resolution 1701, which aimed to end Hezbollah’s armed presence south of the Litani River as part of an agreement to stop war with Israel